ping-maxwell/ping-maxwell/README.md

 # 👋 Hello, I'm Max.

-I'm a core contrbutor to Better Auth, but I love to contribute to any open source software. 👀
+I'm a core contributor to Better Auth, but I love to contribute to any open source software. 👀

 ## Top Contributions